 Since the overall process is extremely complex, we highly recommend consulting with an attorney or using a service like Harbor Compliance for personalized top-to-bottom nonprofit formation and obtaining IRS 501(c)(3) status.

-To secure and register your brand name it must be unique, not too similar to another registered name in Virginia, and shouldn’t contain any restricted wording.
-To check for naming conflicts, conduct a Business Entity Search through the state.
+To secure and register your brand name it must be unique, and shouldn’t contain any restricted wording.
+To check for naming conflicts, conduct a business entity search through the state.
 You can also contact the Clerk’s Office of the VA Corporation Commission to check availability.

-If needed, file an Application for Reservation of a Business Name form with the VA Corp.
-Commission that’s good for 120 days.
+If needed, file an Application for Reservation of a Business Name with the VA Corp.
+Commission to reserve a name for 120 days.
 Your name becomes official once your incorporator(s) file the Articles of Incorporation in Step 5.

 Filing Fee: $10

-A Registered Agent is a certified individual or business entity that acts as an intermediary, receiving and helping to handle/process all official documents on your nonprofit’s behalf.
-They must be a legal resident of the state or registered to conduct business and have a VA street address where they can be reached at all times during regular M-F work hours.
+A registered agent is a certified individual or business entity that acts as an intermediary, receiving all official documents on your nonprofit’s behalf.
+They must be a legal resident of (or registered to conduct business in) the state, and have a VA street address where they can be reached during regular business hours (9 am to 5 pm, Monday through Friday).

-That said, you can hire an outside professional service and pay up to $160/year, or get an agent free of charge when you incorporate with Harbor Compliance (see details).
-They handle this along with so much more depending on your startup package.
+That said, you can hire a third-party professional service and pay around $160/year, or get an agent free of charge for one year when you incorporate with Harbor Compliance (see details).

-As mentioned in Step 1, incorporators are the individuals responsible for executing the Articles of Incorporation with the state which officially declares the entity.
-Virginia only requires one.
-Then you’ll need to appoint at least 1 director who among other things will oversee the nonprofit until the first meeting (Step 7) where official directors can be voted on.
-This part can be somewhat complex because of the legal/tax nature of nonprofits which is why it’s a good idea to either hire the best nonprofit lawyer you can afford or work with professional service providers.
-They can help you understand the ins and outs of choosing initial directors and so much more.
+As mentioned in Step 1, incorporators are the individuals responsible for executing the Articles of Incorporation with the state (which will officially declare the entity).
+Virginia only requires one incorporator.

+You’ll also need to appoint at least one director who, among other things, will oversee the nonprofit until the first meeting (Step 7) when official directors will be voted in.
+This part can be somewhat complex, which is why it’s a good idea to either hire a nonprofit lawyer or work with a professional nonprofit formation service.
+They’ll help you understand the ins and outs of choosing initial directors, and so much more.

 Filing Fee: $75

-Your first meeting with the initial directors will be organizational meeting.
-You’ll need to record “minutes” of the meeting and have it signed by all attending directors.
-Here’s a Corporate Minutes Template you can also customize and use to get the ball rolling.
-Topics will include:
+Your first meeting with your initial directors will be an organizational meeting.
+You’ll need to record the minutes of this meeting and have it signed by all attending directors.
+(Consider using a corporate minutes template if you’re unfamiliar.)

-Also, you’ll need to apply for an account number with the VA Employment Commission.
-Head on over to the Employer Services section of the Virginia Employment Commission website for more information.
+This is also a good time to apply for an account number with the VA Employment Commission.
+Head over to the Employer Services section of the Virginia Employment Commission website for more information.

-If you’d like help forming a 501(c)(3) Nonprofit In Virginia, we highly recommend looking into Harbor Compliance for personalized top-to-bottom nonprofit formation and obtaining IRS 501(c)(3) status.
+If you’d like help forming a 501(c)(3) Nonprofit In Virginia, Harbor Compliance is our top recommendation for personalized top-to-bottom nonprofit formation and obtaining IRS 501(c)(3) status.